Skip to Content

 SECAS tracks regional metrics of ecosystem health, function, and connectivity to report annually on progress toward achieving the SECAS 10% goal.

-SECAS develops the Southeast Conservation Blueprint, a living, spatial plan that identifies the most important areas for conservation and restoration across the region.
-It stitches together smaller subregional plans into one unifying map—a spatial action plan for achieving the SECAS vision and goal.
-More than 350 people from over 140 organizations have used or are using the Blueprint in their work.
-Visit the SECAS in Action story map to explore in-depth examples of how the Blueprint is making a difference on the ground.
+SECAS develops the Southeast Conservation Blueprint, a living, spatial plan to achieve the SECAS vision and goal.
+More than 450 people from over 180 organizations have used or are using the Blueprint in their work.
+Visit the SECAS in Action story map to explore in-depth examples of how the Blueprint and the broader SECAS partnership are making a difference on the ground.

 Where we work